adrienpeiffer/odoo-box/README.md

 To stop Odoo instance which is build, you can type :

-* vagrant ssh -c "./stop-instance.sh INSTANCE_NUMBER" where INSTANCE_NUMBER is 70 or 80
+* vagrant ssh -c "./stop-instance.sh INSTANCE_NUMBER"

 ### Install a Pull Request to an OCA repository in order to test it